Van Nuys Blvd. (film): Production

 The time between the initial ideas for the film and its release was merely three months.
 It was filmed in eighteen days.
 For the scene in which two cars are smashed, the director originally wanted the cars to be wrecked completely, with doors flying off and other parts being destroyed.
 He jokingly recalls that while filming, they discovered that modern cars were better built than expected, so the damage done with hammers and other tools turned out to be not as severe as originally planned.

 Reception

-Some reviewers have been supportive and the film has acquired cult film status.
+Some reviewers have been complimentary and the film has acquired cult film status.

 [A] good natured summer season comedy ...
 Writer-director William Sachs has taken a fast, light touch.

 — Los Angeles Times, review of Van Nuys Blvd.

 A film that Sachs intended to be something of a satire of "car movies," and easily the most technically competent Vansploitation film.

 — Jason Coffman, article about Van Nuys Blvd.

 Sachs has directed the proceedings with an affecting light touch.

 — The Hollywood Reporter, review of Van Nuys Blvd.